Houston Texans Owner Bob McNair Dead At 80

 The Houston Texans franchise, its players, and fans are mourning the loss of team owner, senior chairman, and CEO, Robert C. McNair.
-The National Football League broke news of McNair’s passing via NFL.com and across its social media platforms just before 7:00 p.m. on Friday evening, November 23.
+The NFL broke news of McNair’s passing via NFL.com and across its social media platforms just before 7 p.m. on Friday evening, November 23.
 He was only weeks away from celebrating his 81st birthday.

-McNair made his mark in Texas football when in 1999 he restored the sport at the professional level for a city that had lost it’s franchise when the Oilers moved from Houston to Tennessee and became the Titans in 1996.
+McNair made his mark in Texas football when, in 1999, he restored the sport at the professional level for a city that had lost its franchise when the Oilers moved from Houston to Tennessee and became the Titans in 1996.
 McNair financed the building of the expansion team Texans from scratch with $700 million of the $1.5 billion he made off of the sale of his Cogen Technologies energy corporation to Enron.
-It was a dollar amount that at the time far exceeded the $140 million that Jacksonville and Carolina each paid to create the Jaguars and Panthers just six years earlier – and before long, the investment proved to be a good one, as the franchise now holds a projected value of $2.8 billion.
+It was a dollar amount that at the time far exceeded the $140 million that Jacksonville and Carolina each paid to create the Jaguars and Panthers just six years earlier.
+Before long, the investment proved to be a good one, as the franchise now holds a projected value of $2.8 billion.

-As ESPN notes in its coverage of McNair’s passing, the Texans have been effective in establishing a relatively high profile in the NFL in spite of the team’s lack of championship pedigree.
-Since the inaugural Texans team took the field in 2002, the franchise has won four division titles, but have never made it very far in the post season – with their only Super Bowl association coming when NRG Stadium hosted the big game in 2004 and 2017.
-However, in recent years there has been a shift in the confidence of the organization and community thanks to the building of an elite defense around J.J.
-Watt and Jadeveon Clowney, a gem of a wide-out in DeAndre Hopkins, and the drafting of phenom Deshaun Watson at quarterback.
+As ESPN noted in its coverage of McNair’s passing, the Texans have been effective in establishing a relatively high profile in the NFL in spite of the team’s lack of championship pedigree.
+Since the inaugural Texans team took the field in 2002, the franchise has won four division titles, but have never made it very far in the post season, with their only Super Bowl association coming when NRG Stadium hosted the big game in 2004 and 2017.
+However, in recent years, there has been a shift in the confidence of the organization and community thanks to the building of an elite defense around J.J.
+Watt and Jadeveon Clowney, a gem of a wideout in DeAndre Hopkins, and the drafting of phenom Deshaun Watson at quarterback.

 It is with deep sadness that we announce Houston Texans Founder, Senior Chairman and Chief Executive Officer and philanthropist, Robert C. McNair passed away peacefully in Houston today with his loving wife, Janice, and his family by his side. pic.twitter.com/7J9PWoxKZv